monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 To address the current state of affairs, we've built our property checking system that allows programmers to decorate:

-- table schemas with invariants, and
+- table schemas with "invariants", and
-- functions with theorems
+- functions with "properties" (think: theorems)

 that must hold for _all_ possible inputs and database states.

-If you're familiar with the notion of contracts (note: not smart contracts!) from [Dafny](https://github.com/Microsoft/dafny), or the style of refinement types afforded by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/), the property checker shares some similarities with those systems.
+If you're familiar with the notion of contracts (note: not smart contracts!) from [Dafny](https://github.com/Microsoft/dafny), or the style of refinement types afforded by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/), the Pact property checker shares some similarities with those systems.

+## Some trivial examples

 As an example, we can decorate an absolute value function with the property that the function's return value must always be greater than or equal to zero: